 If you’ve never spotted the move at the gym, it involves starting in downward dog and snaking your body down, forward, then arching your body into and upward facing dog.
 Then, you reverse the whole thing (making it even more challenging).

-“I think [dive bomber push-ups] are way harder than a traditional push-ups,” says Maillard Howell, owner of CrossFit Prospect Heights and founder of The Beta Way.
+“I think [dive bomber push-ups] are way harder than a traditional push-ups,” says Maillard Howell, owner of Dean CrossFit and founder of The Beta Way.
 “It involves more pushing with the shoulder versus pushing with the chest like in a traditional push-up.
 You’re also going to get a lot more hamstring and lower back stretch activation when you do dive bomber push-ups.
 So it’s a whole, full-body movement versus the regular push-up really just involves core, arms, chest, and back.”

 How to do dive bomber push-ups properly